 If you use pure white chocolate (made with cocoa butter), you must temper it (heat it and cool it to specific temperatures.
 If you simply melt pure white chocolate and use it to coat your strawberries, the white chocolate will not harden properly.
 Be sure to read my Chocolate Tempering Instructions if you choose to use pure chocolate.

 Dip strawberries in white chocolate.

-- Allow the excess to drip off then set on a parchment paper lined baking sheet.
+- Allow the excess to drip off then set it on a parchment paper-lined baking sheet.

 - Allow the chocolate to puddle around the bottom of the strawberry then lift up the strawberry and move it to another spot on the paper if you don't want the foot (the dried puddle) on the dipped strawberry.